opnsense/docs/source/manual/reverse_proxy.rst

-A reverse proxy does not need to by fully aware of data it is transferring it needs to know, which upstream is responsible to process it and some metadata to know what it sould do (like for caching a Cache-Control header and for authorizing an Authentication header in HTTP).
+A reverse proxy does not need to by fully aware of data it is transferring it needs to know, which upstream is responsible to process it and some metadata to know what it should do (like for caching a Cache-Control header and for authorizing an Authentication header in HTTP).

 A webserver, in contrast to a reverse proxy, finally processes the request